 The first step to fixing this problem is to check what is returned as a “HTTP result code” in the progress window when PmUpdate tries to get “pmupdate.txt”.

 The status window should look something like this:

 The image shows a successful retrieval, for a download failure the relevant text in the status window would be this:

 opening https://www.outramresearch.co.uk/updates/pmupdate.txt result code

-The most common failure I have seen is result code 407 explained here: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.8.
+The most common failure seen is result code 407 explained here: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.8.
 This applies when a user is inside a company firewall with a proxy server that requires authentication.
 To resolve this problem enter the proxy authentication information using the “Configure Proxy…” button on PmUpdate (Your IT department should be able to provide you with the username and password used for authentication with your proxy server).

 On Windows Vista, 7, 8, 10 and 11 when launching PmUpdate using the HELP – CHECK FOR UPDATES menu item from within Pronto for Windows the message: “Failed to launch the utility <PmUpdate.exe> Error: <The requested operation requires elevation>” appears.

 PmUpdate requires write access to the Pronto application directory in order to update Pronto.exe and other utilities, on Windows Vista and later, write access requires higher (elevated) access rights.